A Guide to Video Production for YouTube Marketing Teams

 - Why should they keep watching now

-A weak intro usually sounds like company throat-clearing.
-Brand slogans.
-Long context.
-Polite setup.
+A weak intro sounds like a company clearing its throat, with a slogan and a slow warm-up before anything useful.
 A strong intro gets to the point.

 Here’s the difference: